Drury University strictly observes FERPA, the Family Education Rights and Privacy Act of 1974, which many people refer to as the Buckley Amendment.

 Although Drury does not traditionally release student information to third parties, Drury may disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
-Parents and students are allowed to request that the school not disclose directory information about them.
+Parents and students are allowed to request in writing from the Registrar’s office that the school not disclose directory information about them.

 If you have any questions in regard to the confidentiality of educational records, please contact:

 Vice President of Student Affairs and Dean of Students

 Drury University is required to notify parents and eligible students annually of their rights under FERPA.
 The means of notification is left to the discretion of Drury University.
 Drury University provides FERPA information as listed in this handbook and online at www.drury.edu/communitystandards.